Key Elements Of Plus500 Fees

-A $10USD fee is charged to traders who don’t trade for a predefined period as stated on the Plus500 user agreement.
+A $10USD fee is charged to traders who don’t trade for a predefined period as stated on the Plus500 user agreement, typically three months.
 Such inactivity fees are common when currency trading due to the costs of the forex platform and other technologies used.

 3) Plus500 Overnight Fee

 Similar to the ‘Premium’ discussed above.
-Whenever a position is left open after a certain point in time, a fee or premium is added to or deducted from your Plus500 account.
+Whenever client funds are left in an open position overnight, a fee or premium is added to or deducted from your Plus500 account.
 To better understand what the cut-off times are and how much of a premium Plus500 charge for their overnight fee, click on the ‘Details’ hyperlink next to the instrument name found on the main screen of your Plus500 platform.

 4) Plus500 Deposit Fees

 There are no deposit fees with Plus500.
-Deposits can be made by the following methods.
+Client funds can be deposited via the following methods.